-From exploring ancient woodland and caves to going on a bike ride, there are loads of things to do in the Forest of Dean
+From exploring ancient woodland and caves to going on a bike ride, there are loads of things for families to do in the Forest of Dean

 Venture into the forest with Anna and her family, who spent a weekend break exploring some of the things it has to offer

 My five-year-old uncertainly slipped her hand into mine.
 “Are we still in Britain?” she asked.
 To be honest, I wasn’t sure.
 The surreal landscape of Puzzlewood in the Forest of Dean was unlike anything I’d encountered before.
 Had we fallen into a fairytale?
 Was that a tree-elf slipping through the canopy, or a pterodactyl?

 As well as inspiration for fairytales, there’s plenty to do in the Forest of Dean, which reaches towards the Welsh border between the Severn and Wye Rivers.
 Here are some of the things we enjoyed during our stay there…